JimWhiting91/genotype_plot/README.md

                     y=-2.5,
                     label=new_plot$dendro_labels))
 ```
 Note here that `x` and `y` are inverted because the dendrogram has been rotated 90 degrees.
 So here we are simply adding the `new_plot$dendro_labels` back in at inverted `x` positions of 1 to however many tips we have, and plotting them at an inverted `y` position of -2.5 so they don't overlap with the plot.
-In the example figure below, where individuals are represented by points, this is done by using the `new_plot$dendro_labels` to build a metadata `data.frame` in which individuals have a population and river label that is then added in a similar way to the above but with `geom_point()`.
+In the example figure below, where individuals are represented by points, this is done by using the `new_plot$dendro_labels` to build a metadata `data.frame` in which individuals have a Predation and River label that is then added in a similar way to the above but with `geom_point()`.

 ## Plotting together
 To produce final plots, output elements can be plotted as so: